 The Planned Giving Group

 This group is a “think tank” for experienced Planned Giving Officers.
 The group meets twice annually and creates its own agenda of items for discussion.
 One of the meetings is in February and the other is at the time of the National Conference.
 The group also offers input and recommendations regarding the Planned Giving track for the Annual Conference.
 In addition, they also serve as mentors to members who are just beginning Planned Giving programs for their organizations.
 Membership in this group is open to any active or associate member who is a Planned Giving Officer and has at least five years of experience in Planned Giving.
-For more information, please contact the national office
+For more information, please contact the national office.
+Available to non-profit members only.

 The High Volume Mailers Group

 This group is another “think tank” for organizations and staffs of groups who are large-mailers.
 Large-mailers are defined by the number of pieces of mail that are dropped annually.
 Many of the largest Catholic direct mail fundraisers in the United States are NCDC members.
 This group also creates its own agenda, which focuses on technology, testing and research, postal issues, and other concerns that are specific to very high volume mailers.
 Members of this group also represent NCDC on other non-profit mail associations and boards.
 This group makes recommendations to NCDC for advocacy action and also suggests programs and speakers for the National Conference.
 They usually meet in Chicago in the Spring.
 For more information, please contact the national office.
+Available to non-profit members only.

 Hispanic Fundraising Group